 The AHA recommends people with HCM should avoid drinking alcohol.
 Those who do drink should do so in moderation.

 Anyone who does not drink should not start.
-For people that do drink alcohol, they should keep their consumption to:
+People who drink alcohol should limit their consumption to an average of:

 One drink is usually: